grandeurkoe/python-data-science-projects/README.md

 ### Day 078 - Movie Budget and Financial Performance

 This project involves analyzing the Movie Budget and Financial Performance data.
 Additionally, run a linear regression on the data using scikit-learn.
-Finally, create beautiful charts using seaborn.
+Finally, create beautiful charts using Seaborn.

 **Learning Points**